laurenzfg/notenstreicher/GoKernel/README.md

 Just give this program your full transcript and it will tell you the optimal cancellation decision.
 Although the algorithm should be correct, *I do not accept responsibility if the program returns you a non-optimal recommendation*.

-## How to invoke the program?
+## How to invoke the program on my machine?

+You can run the app as an command line ap by compiling it for Linux, Windows or Mac OS X.
-Download a Go compiler from the [Go Project](https://go.dev) and invoke the program with
+To do so, download a Go compiler from the [Go Project](https://go.dev) and invoke the program with

     go run notenstreicher.go

+The app was developed and tested with Go 1.16.11 and Linux 5.15.
+The `main()` function for CLI purposes is defined in `notensreicher_wasm.go`.

 Insert your transcript except for the Bachelor Thesis (it can not be canceled) in the following format:
 * Every block starts with the name of focus area (e.g Practical CS)